gahjelle/advent_of_code/README.md

-# advent_of_code
+# Advent of Code

-My attempts at solving some of the excellent puzzles at adventofcode.com
+My attempts at solving some of the excellent puzzles at [adventofcode.com](http://adventofcode.com/).